 Hacker Rates 12 Hacking Scenes In Movies And TV | How Real Is It?

 - Home has become the new office, and criminals have capitalized on the crisis.
-Keren Elazari, TED speaker, security analyst and friendly hacker walks you through the realities and challenges of cyber security in the age of Covid19.
+Keren Elazari, TED speaker, security analyst and friendly hacker walks you through the realities and challenges of cyber security in the complex world

 - Keren makes the case that we must learn from hackers as they confront us with the new realities of our digital life